 Throughout the six-week program, teamwork is emphasized and professional collaboration is explored in weekly team conferences.
 Flexibility is incorporated into the schedules of the students to allow for summer school and work commitments, enabling JOF's Summer Interns to complete their hours within the program's designated time frames and still get the most out of this unique opportunity.

 Support JOF Interns by donating the cost of a day, a week, or the entire experience for one of these aspiring health care professionals.
 Follow this link for more information.

-JOF’s Summer Intern Program provides an opportunity for college students to explore multidisciplinary health care professions by shadowing practicing providers.
-One of Jackson Orthopedic Foundation’s most popular programs, the program generally runs from mid-July through mid-August.
+JOF’s Summer Intern Program provides an opportunity for college students to explore multidisciplinary healthcare professions by shadowing practicing providers.
+One of our most popular programs, it generally runs from early July through mid-August.

-The cost of the program in 2018 is $500 per student.
-Scholarships may be made available, based on student need.
+The cost of the program in 2019 is $500 per student.
+Applicants may apply for a program scholarship based on financial need.

 To apply online: complete the Summer Intern Program Volunteer Agreement/Application Webform and you will be contacted for an interview.

 You can download the JOF Summer Internship Program Application.pdf in printable PDF format, and email it and your supporting documents (also preferably in PDF format) to our Internship Coordinator or submit via USPS.